ilsundal/ncollections/README.md

 ### ArrayList

 An ArrayList is a [List](#List) backed by [JavaScript's built-in array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
 Thus, indexing methods (such as `getAt` and `setAt`) are fast, while list insertions and removals are slower (due to possible element shifting and array resizing).
-The `toAtray` method returns the backed array directly which thus allows you to access and modify the ArrayList directly using any JavaScript array function, such as `splice`.
+The `toArray` method returns the backed array directly which thus allows you to access and modify the ArrayList directly using any JavaScript array function, such as `splice`.

 To instantiate an ArrayList: